vitus133/operator-util/README.md

 ##### Notes
 - Some operators don't specify a recommended namespace (for example, ptp-operator).
 In this case a namespace `<package>-system` will be generated.
 The `--override-namespace` flag helps to set a custom namespace.
 - Wrapping in policies is not supported in this version
-- Come CSV features are not supported.
+- Some CSV features are not supported.
 For example, if [WebhookDefinition ClusterServiceVersion Object](https://olm.operatorframework.io/docs/advanced-tasks/adding-admission-and-conversion-webhooks/#the-webhookdefinition-clusterserviceversion-object) is present, a warning is given, but the deployment is built.
 The mechanism for creating and rotating webhook certificates is FFS.
 In OLM deployments, OLM is responsible for creating and rotating webhook certificates.
-If `ApiServiceDefinitions` object is present in CSV, the conversion is aborted (the consequences are FFS)
+- If `ApiServiceDefinitions` object is present in CSV, the conversion is aborted (the consequences are FFS)
 ##### Example
 ```bash
 $ go run main.go convert --input /tmp/tmp.5bLxUBpJd0